waltervas10/USA-Real-Estate/README.md

 **GROUP BY bed:** This groups the results based on the number of bedrooms.

+#### Analysis:

-- This query provides insight into how the number of bedrooms affects house prices.
+This query provides insight into how the number of bedrooms affects house prices.

-- It also shows the distribution of listings across different bedroom counts.
+It also shows the distribution of listings across different bedroom counts.

-- The results help determine whether more bedrooms generally correlate with higher prices, offering valuable information for potential buyers or investors targeting specific property sizes.
+The results help determine whether more bedrooms generally correlate with higher prices, offering valuable information for potential buyers or investors targeting specific property sizes.

 #### Results: